TaniCorn/Honours/README.md

 ## Voxel Storage / Acceleration Techniques

-This is where I get a bit confused, I'll be ccing back to tidy this up in the future when I understand it a bit more.
+This is where I get a bit confused, I'll be coming back to tidy this up in the future when I understand it a bit more.
 The most basic way to store voxels is in an array, a 3D array to specify whether a voxel is filled or not.
 This is ok for storing the world, but innefficient when it comes to sending to the GPU to render.
 I was under the impression that Octrees and BVH's are not storing them but sorting them?
 However the more I try to understand it the more I think that they are storing them.
 So don't quote me around this area because I may be wrong.
 There are others I've considered but ruled out such as Signed Distance Fields, and 3D Textures.